TheProxyRE/KoiVM/README.md

 "[Obfuscation(Exclude = false, Feature = "+koi;-ctrl flow")]"

 If you're wondering the reason of -ctrl flow, please check the list of limited functions koi might have currently.
-Moving on, I'd like to remember that you will have to aggregate koiVM as a plugin in order to get the virtualization.
+Moving on, I'd like to remember that you will have to aggregate koiVM as a plugin in order to get the virtualization running.
 I also recommend using confuserex CLI and not the GUI, as this one might limit the strength of the protection.